ecschuetz/TWS-API-Historical-Data-Manager/README.md

 ### How it works

-click connect to make to run the given arguments from the API-Config TWS Panel and the Input Panel Run Receive Data button to get the historical Data Select Input and Output arguments to build your own neural Network with nftool (click the Neural Net Fitting button) Save the historical Data by clicking Save to .xls.
-The Sheet will be located where the Programm.m or .exe is located Click Disconnect to make the next Analyse
+click connect to make to run the given arguments from the API-Config TWS Panel and the Input Panel

+Run 'Receive Data' button to get the historical Data

+Select Input and Output arguments to build your own neural Network with nftool (click the 'Neural Net Fitting' button)

+Save the historical Data by clicking 'Save to .xls'.

+The Sheet will be located where the Programm.m or .exe is located

+Click Disconnect

+Start your next analysis